 We face some enormous challenges in Illinois.
 Bruce Rauner’s 736-day budget crisis, followed by last summer’s school funding crisis, have done real damage to our economy, our safety net, and the public education system.
 Rauner didn’t create all of Illinois’ problems, but he certainly has made them worse.
 I’ve spent my life fighting to get results for the people of this state, and I’m ready to meet the challenges we face and move our state forward.
 I am confident that we can get our state back on track with a bold vision for a future we can be proud of.

-Running for: Democratic nomination for Illinois Governor
+He is running for: Democratic nomination for Illinois Governor

-Political/civic background: I’ve spent my life fighting for fundamental Democratic values and getting big things done for Illinois families and communities in both the public and private sectors.
+His political/civic background in his own words: I’ve spent my life fighting for fundamental Democratic values and getting big things done for Illinois families and communities in both the public and private sectors.
 For over 20 years, I’ve been a national advocate for early childhood education, including organizing the White House Summit on Early Childhood Education for President Obama in 2014.
 I helped expand federal school breakfast grants in Illinois so that over 200,000 more children in low-income school districts receive school breakfast.
 I chaired the Illinois Human Rights Commission, the state agency that helps people find justice when they’ve been discriminated against in housing or in the workplace.
 I worked with dedicated Holocaust survivors for a decade to build the Illinois Holocaust Museum and Education Center, which teaches more than 60,000 Illinois students and teachers each year to fight bigotry, hatred, and intolerance.

 I’ve also supported the Center on Wrongful Convictions in their critical work to reform our criminal justice system and fight for those who have experienced a miscarriage of justice.
 For more than a decade, I helped lead efforts to turn the Chicago region into a leading technology startup hub.
 I chaired the Technology and Entrepreneurship Committee for the City of Chicago and helped create the Chicago Venture Summit and the healthcare startup center MATTER.
 I founded 1871, a non-profit startup business incubator, which has helped create over 7,000 new jobs in Illinois and has helped make Chicago one of the top technology startup hubs in the world.